Loading...

 Problem (1): What is the magnitude and direction of the electric field due to a point charge of $20\,{\rm \mu C}$ at a distance of 1 meter away from it?

 Solution: The magnitude of the electric field due to a point charge $q$ at a distance $r$ from it is given by $E=k\frac{q}{r^2}$.
-Substituting the numerical values into this, we will have \begin{align*} E&=k\frac{q}{r^2} \\\\ &=\frac{(9\times 10^{9})(20\times 10^{-6})}{1^2}\\ \\&=1.8\times 10^{5} \quad \rm N/C \end{align*} Where in above $k$ is an experimentally obtained positive constant called the Coulomb constant whose exact value is \[k=8.99\times 10^{9} \quad {\rm \frac{N\cdot m^2}{C^2}}\] The sign of the charge determine the direction of the electric field.
-In this case, the charge is positive, so the electric field at every point is away from it.
+Substituting the numerical values into this, we obtain \begin{align*} E&=k\frac{q}{r^2} \\\\ &=\frac{(9\times 10^{9})(20\times 10^{-6})}{1^2}\\ \\&=1.8\times 10^{5} \quad \rm N/C \end{align*} In the above equation, $k$ is an experimentally obtained positive constant called the Coulomb constant, whose exact value is \[k=8.99\times 10^{9} \quad {\rm \frac{N\cdot m^2}{C^2}}\] The sign of the charge determines the direction of the electric field.
+In this case, since the charge is positive, the electric field at every point is away from it.

 Problem (2): Determine the magnitude and direction of the electric field at a point $2\,\rm cm$ to the left of a point charge of $-2.4\,\rm nC$.